 Getting to Bali

 Ok, this is gonna be tricky.
 Bali is far away (assuming you’re not from Asia) and getting there takes forever and it’s expensive.
-The flight from Romania took 23h to go and 17h to come back.
-I had one stop in Doha. for both flights.
-The first journey took so much because of the 8h layover in Doha.
-The bright side of that was the 10 Eur Doha city tour offered by Qatar Airways, which took around 3h and was pretty nice.
-Will be back with more info on that.
+The flight from Romania took 23 hours to go and 17 hours to come back.
+I had one stop in Doha, for both flights.
+The first journey took so much because of the 8-hour layover in Doha.
+The bright side of that was the 10 Eur Doha city tour offered by Qatar Airways, which took around 3 hours and was pretty nice.

 So, Bali is far, which means a holiday in Bali isn’t cheap.
 But!!!
-Watch out for airline promotions, or set price alerts on your flights’ search engine.
-I came to the conclusion that flights don’t get much more expensive as the departure day is getting closer, but buying your ticket 4 months ahead is the cheapest price you will get and it’s about 100 Eur less.
+Watch out for airline promotions or set price alerts on your flights’ search engine.
+I came to the conclusion that flights don’t get much more expensive as the departure day is getting closer, but buying your ticket four months ahead is the cheapest price you will get, and it’s about 100 Eur less.